reiver/reiver-lexical-hypothesis/README.md

 the **Lexical Approach**, and
 the **Sedimentation Hypothesis**.

-The **Lexical Hypothesis** tries to understand _human personality_ by looking at a single _human language_, and tries to analyze that _human language_ for patterns in the way that humans are described in that _human language_.
+The **Lexical Hypothesis** tries to understand _human personality_ by looking at a single _human language_, and tries to analyze that _human language_ for patterns in the way that humans are described in that language.

 So, for example, if we picked the _English language_ as the language to study, then we would try to analyze the _English language_ for patterns in the way that humans are described.